facussc24/Proyecto-barack/README.md

 ## Node testing

 Running the project in a browser is enough to use the page.
 Optionally you can run an automated test that executes `maestro.js` under Node using JSDOM.
-The tests rely on `jsdom-global`, `jsdom` and `fuse.js`, which `npm install` will download for you.
-Install the dev dependencies once with:
+The tests rely on `jsdom-global`, `jsdom` and `fuse.js`, which `npm install` will download for you. **Make sure to run `npm install` once before executing the tests**:

 ```bash
 npm install